-- 2.15 In the case of abnormal emissions, malfunctions or breakdowns leading to abnormal emissions, the operator shall: - - investigate the cause and undertake remedial action immediately,

-- adjust the process or activity to minimise those emissions, - promptly make a record of the events and actions taken, and
+- 2.15 In the case of abnormal emissions, malfunctions or breakdowns leading to abnormal emissions, the operator shall: - - investigate the cause and undertake remedial action immediately, adjust the process or activity to minimise those emissions,

-- send a copy of the oven records & perimeter check to the Local Authority immediately. - Also report the cause and remedy to the Local Authority immediately. - 2.16 The operator shall ensure that there is a fully trained staff member on duty to take appropriate action in the event that abnormal emissions occur or the afterburner failure alarm is triggered. - 2.17 The operator shall ensure that Tamworth Borough Council is notified without delay: - - if there is an emission that is likely to have an effect on the local community or - in the event of the failure of any of the afterburner units.
+- promptly make a record of the events and actions taken, and send a copy of the oven records & perimeter check to the Local Authority immediately. - Also report the cause and remedy to the Local Authority immediately. - 2.16 The operator shall ensure that there is a fully trained staff member on duty to take appropriate action in the event that abnormal emissions occur or there is an afterburner failure or the afterburn alarm is triggered. - 2.17 The operator shall ensure that Tamworth Borough Council is notified without delay: - - if there is an emission that is likely to have an effect on the local community or - in the event of the failure of any of the afterburner units.